Romios Gold Resources (CVE:RG) Shares Down 25% – Should You Sell?

-Romios Gold Resources Inc. (CVE:RG – Get Free Report) dropped 25% during mid-day trading on Tuesday .
+Romios Gold Resources Inc. (CVE:RG – Get Free Report)’s share price was down 25% during trading on Tuesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 130,500 shares were traded during trading, a decline of 25% from the average daily volume of 173,390 shares.
+Approximately 130,500 shares changed hands during mid-day trading, a decline of 25% from the average daily volume of 173,390 shares.
 The stock had previously closed at C$0.02.

 Romios Gold Resources Company Profile